Yaz-mie/ESMENDA-PYTHON-EXP1/README.md

 - Uses a **dictionary** to map keywords → emoticons.
 - Keeps all other words unchanged.
 - emoticons, dictionary mapping words (smile, grin, etc.) to their symbols.
-- sentence.split(), separates the sentence into words.
+- sentence.split() separates the sentence into words.
-- [emoticons.get(word, word) for word in words], replaces any matching word with its emoticon.
+- [emoticons.get(word, word) for word in words] replaces any matching word with its emoticon.
-- " ".join(result), puts the words back into a full sentence.
+- " ".join(result) puts the words back into a full sentence.
 - Print lines are there to show different cases where the dictionary replaces words with emoticons.

 ---